 Montezuma and the Fall of the Aztecs by Eric A. Kimmel, illustrated by Daniel San Souci.
 A picture book for children between the ages of 9 and 12.

 Montezuma by Struan Reid.
 Children's book.

 The Aztec Empire by Tony Allan.
 For children ages 9 to 12.

 Greenland and Vinland

 More Books About the Vikings

 The Complete Codex Zouche-Nuttall: Mixtec Lineage Histories and Political Biographies by Robert Lloyd Williams.
-The pre-Hispanic Mixtec people of Mexico recorded political and religious history, including biographies and genealogies of their rulers, in pictograms on screen-fold manuscripts used to stimulate the memories of bards who performed at elite functions.
-This book is a guide to the entire contents of the codex.
+The pre-Hispanic Mixtec people of Mexico recorded history, including biographies and genealogies of rulers, in pictograms.

 Maximilian, Mexico, and the Invention of Empire by Kristine Ibsen.
-The Second Empire refers to the period (1864-1867) when Napoleon III sought to control Mexico by installing an Austrian archduke as Emperor Maximilian I. Resistance to the empire helped consolidate Mexican identity.
+About the Second Empire period (1864-1867), when Napoleon III sought to control Mexico by installing Emperor Maximilian I.

 The Empress of Farewells: The Story of Charlotte, Empress of Mexico by Prince Michael of Greece, translated by Vincent Aurora.
 Born a Belgian princess, Charlotte (or Carlotta) married Emperor Maximilian of Mexico.